 - Unique to the online medium

-- Net centric organizational culture, meaning that your process of doing business is built around using the internet as a core method of communication, information distribution and service to partners, sponsors, members, clients and prospects.
+- Net centric organisational culture, meaning that your process of doing business is built around using the internet as a core method of communication, information distribution and service to partners, sponsors, members, clients and prospects.